medtray/Cpprestsdk-Server-for-twiiterAPI/README.md

  The server uses Mongodb and twitcurl (so the first step is to install both Mongodb and twitcurl on ubuntu)

  Then, cd build_dir, cmake .. and then make

+ After running the server and opening a web browser using localhost:8080, we obtain this page:

 ![alt text](client_browser.png)